 Meet the Artist

 These pieces echo the natural world—the striations of rock faces, the contours of mountain ranges, the patient accumulation of sediment over time.
-The methodical, meditative process of pleating and stitching mirrors the slow forces that shape our world and our lives.
+The methodical, meditative process of tucking and stitching mirrors the slow forces that shape our world and our lives.
 In salvaging fabric destined for landfills, she is engaging in an act of gratitude toward the earth that provided the fiber.
 Rather than allowing this material to return as waste, she honors its origins.

 Her work invites contemplation, stillness, and release.
 The neutral palette and repetitive patterns create a sense of foundational calm, while the dimensional surface suggests movement and energy beneath apparent simplicity.
 Each stitch is an offering—a way of giving beauty back to the material world that sustains us.